 Don’t underestimate the value of vacuuming.
 Use your vacuum to clean up eggs, larvae, and adult fleas from all vacuum-safe surfaces.
 To avoid reintroducing vacuumed fleas, don’t forget to empty the vacuum bag or canister outdoors.
 Some people apply a flea spray to the inside of their vacuum canister as an added precaution.

-Fleas die at temperatures over 95 degrees F or 13 degrees C - this means that they’re no match for the high temperatures in a hot washing machine and dryer.
+Fleas die at temperatures over 95 degrees F or 13 degrees C for a prolonged period - this means that they’re no match for the high temperatures in a hot washing machine and dryer.
 In addition to overheating the fleas, these appliances have the ability to kill fleas of all life stages by drowning, dehydration, detergent poisoning, and physical battery.

 Alternatively, leave your cat’s bedding and any other potentially affected items outdoors on hot, sunny days with very low humidity.
 After several days, the heat and dehydration should have destroyed any adult fleas, larvae, pupae, or eggs living in the bedding.